-The Westside Buttress is a small crag in Revelstoke being developed for dry-tooling, but is also enjoyable for regular rock climbing.
+The Big Eddy Crag is a dry-tooling area to the right of the Big Eddy Walls.
 The best thing about this crag is you can be tying into your rope at the base of the routes in as little as 10 minutes after leaving town, so it’s ideal for a quick workout.
 The routes are also suitable for rock climbing in summer, although the rock is exfoliating and gets dusty quickly similar to the Big Eddy Walls to the left.

 Please do not dry tool at other rock climbing areas in Revelstoke not specifically created for dry tooling, as crampons and axes damage the rock.

 1.4km North along the Westside Road from the Trans Canada Highway turnoff (across the road from the Big Eddy Boulders, to the right of the Big Eddy Walls), less than 5 minutes driving from town.

 Lat/Long: 413012.40 m E 5651129.42 m N